-MAYDAY PLUS - This project will demonstrate significant, measured reductions in the times taken to reach victims of rural motor vehicle accidents through enriching the information made available to emergency service providers, thereby reducing response times, improving safety and saving lives.
-The 18 month test phase of the project began in January, 1996.
+MAYDAY PLUS - This project will demonstrate significant, measured reductions in the times taken to reach victims of rural motor vehicle accidents through enriching the information made available to emergency service providers, thereby reducing

 ST. PAUL ADVANCED PARKING INFORMATION SYSTEM - The Advanced Parking Information System is designed to provide motorists with real-time information regarding the status of parking facilities plus directions for the best routes to open parking facilities using automated variable message signs and static signs.
 Testing of the system began in January, 1996.